Best Slack & Microsoft Teams IT Support Platforms in 2026

 • Automation rules for routing, escalation, and notification

-Pricing: JSM Cloud Standard at $17.65/agent/month includes Halp functionality.
-Premium at $44.27/agent/month for advanced automation, alerting, and asset management.
+Pricing: JSM Cloud Standard at around $20/agent/month includes the Slack/Teams intake functionality (formerly Halp).
+Premium at about $51/agent/month for advanced automation, alerting, and asset management.

 Best for: Engineering-heavy IT organizations where the same Jira instance serves software development and IT operations.
 The cross-functional workflows between engineering and IT are genuinely strong.
 No other tool makes this bridge as naturally.